slyval/guidelines/SAP Commerce/Commerce Conventions.md

 Inmplementations are classes that define behavior for a given contract/interface.
 Classes can directly or indirectly - extending an existing implementation - implement  an interface.

 When creating an implementation the following must be followed.
-The same naming conventions
+The naming conventions for interfaces also apply for the corresponding

 - The name must convey intent
 -  Should use **Pascal** case